NeptuneMagicSauce/CatPi/README.md

 - have interia in the Dial
   so that it's easy to use for small and big changes

+- auto run on boot

+- auto restart on crash
+  but not on quit
+  and not forever: max X times per Y period

 - logging
   log eat events and dispense events